 Indiana Penalties for a Second-Time Offender

-If you are convicted of a second OWI in Indiana, the penalties are much harsher than for first-time offenders.
+If you are convicted of a second OWI, the penalties will be much harsher than those given to first-time DUI offenders in Indiana.
 If you are charged with a second OWI, within seven years of your first conviction, you may be charged with a felony.
 This could carry a prison sentence of up to 2.5 years, fines of up to $10,000, probation for up to 2.5 years, and a license suspension between 180 days (about 6 months) and 2 years.
 In addition, most individuals charged with their second OWI are required to attend a substance abuse education, a victim’s impact panel, and complete court-ordered community service.

 Indiana OWI Penalties for a Third-Time Offender